ARR & ADR Full Form in Hotel: Average Room Rate Explained

 Average Daily Rate Average Room Rate

-Used by OTAs, global chains Used in Indian hotel reports
+Used by OTAs, global chains, STR reports Used in Indian PMS, hotel reports, owner MIS

 Where ADR is Used